 Except for the breeding season, the bearded seal is a solitary animal.
 In the spring, male bearded seals “sing” underwater songs that can be heard by humans on the surface.
 The song is probably used to attract a mate and establish territory.

 In North America, the bearded seal is found in northern coastal waters and shallow seas from Alaska to Labrador, Canada, and Greenland.
-It has a circumpolar and is also found in the northern coastal arctic waters of Europe and Asia.
+It has a circumpolar* range and is also found in the northern coastal arctic waters of Europe and Asia.

 NHPBS inspires one million Granite Staters each month with engaging and trusted local and national programs on-air, online, in classrooms and in communities.